Skip to main content

 I study the evolution of bacterial social behaviors using the production of iron scavenging siderophores in Pseudomonas sp. as a model system.
 It is theorized that social conflict threatens any given cooperative behavior.
 Social cheaters, who can defect investment but still reap the benefits provided by the group lead to a burden on the population.
 This work will provide strong empirical data which can address the role of social conflict of such defectors in nature as well as human infections and contribute to our understanding of the evolution of social behaviors in general.

-Worked with Dr. Schuster.
+Advisor: Dr. Martin Schuster.

 Dr. Prabhat Talukdar